Static random-access memory: Hobbyists

 Hobbyists, specifically home-built processor enthusiasts, often prefer SRAM due to the ease of interfacing.
 It is much easier to work with than DRAM as there are no refresh cycles and the address and data buses are often directly accessible.
-In addition to buses and power connections, SRAM usually requires only three controls: Chip Enable (CE), Write Enable (WE) and Output Enable (OE).
-In synchronous SRAM, Clock (CLK) is also included.
+In addition to buses and power connections, SRAM usually requires only three controls: chip enable (CE), write enable (WE) and output enable (OE).
+In synchronous SRAM, clock line (CLK) is also included.

 Types of SRAM

 Non-volatile SRAM

-Non-volatile SRAM (nvSRAM) has standard SRAM functionality, but retains data when power is lost. nvSRAMs are used in networking, aerospace, and medical, among other applications,where the preservation of data is critical and where batteries are impractical.
+Non-volatile SRAM (nvSRAM) has standard SRAM functionality, but retains data when power is lost. nvSRAMs are used in networking, aerospace, and medical, among other applications, where the preservation of data is critical and where batteries are impractical.

 Pseudostatic RAM

 Pseudostatic RAM (PSRAM) is DRAM combined with a self-refresh circuit.
 It appears externally as slower SRAM, albeit with a density and cost advantage over true SRAM, and without the access complexity of DRAM.